Voter Registration In Virginia

 - Virginia DMV-issued Driver’s License or Identification Card

 - Valid United States Passport

-If you go to your polling place without an approved form of ID, you can vote a provisional ballot.
-A voter will have until noon on the Friday following the election to deliver a copy of the identification to the local electoral board.
-Voters may submit a copy of their ID via fax, email, in-person submission, or through USPS or commercial delivery service.
-Please note that the copy of the ID must be delivered to the electoral board by noon on the Friday following the election, or the provisional ballot cannot be counted.
-A Friday postmark will not be sufficient if the copy of the ID is not delivered to the electoral board by noon on Friday.
+Voters will then have until noon on the Friday following the election to deliver a copy of the identification or sign and submit an ID Confirmation Statement to the local electoral board.
+Voters may submit a copy of their ID of ID Confirmation Statement via fax, email, in-person submission, or through USPS or commercial delivery service.
+Please note that the copy of the ID or signed ID Confirmation Statement must be delivered to the electoral board by noon on the Friday following the election, or the provisional ballot cannot be counted.
+A Friday postmark will not be sufficient if either of these are not delivered to the electoral board by noon on Friday.